falcosecurity/falco-website/content/docs/installation.md

 #### Kubernetes Response Engine

-Using the Falco Helm chart is the easiest way to deploy the [Falco Kuberentes Response Engine (KRE)](https://github.com/falcosecurity/kubernetes-response-engine).
+Using the Falco Helm chart is the easiest way to deploy the [Falco Kubernetes Response Engine (KRE)](https://github.com/falcosecurity/kubernetes-response-engine).
 The KRE provides the ability to send Falco alerts to a messaging service such as NATS, AWS SNS, or Google Pub/Sub.
-This allows Falco alerts to be processed by subcribers of the respective messaging services.
+This allows Falco alerts to be processed by subscribers of the respective messaging services.
 Refer to the `integrations.*` [configuration options](https://github.com/helm/charts/tree/master/stable/falco#configuration) of the Helm chart to enable this integration.

 The KRE also allows you to deploy security playbooks (via serverless functions) that can take action when Falco rules are violated.
 Refer to the [Response Engine documentation](https://github.com/falcosecurity/kubernetes-response-engine/tree/master/playbooks) on how to deploy the included playbooks.